 All item responses are exported from the system and are provided to the Cognia Information Technology Reporting (IT-Reporting) Department.
 The exported items go through a key verification check to confirm that the selected-response item keys were entered correctly.
-A key verification check is conducted by the data analyst.
-Any items that may be flagged are provided to the content specialists, who conduct a blind key check.
-The content specialists review the actual item and mark the key in the flagged file.
-Any mismatches are researched by the content specialist, and updates are made following a problem item notice process to update and correct the key.
+Items are provided to the content specialists, who conduct a blind key check.
+Any mismatches to the key recorded in the system are researched by the content specialist, and updates are made following a defined process to update and correct the key.
 In cases where no mismatches are found, the content specialist notifies the data analyst, and the file is released for final processing.